-Cats’ skin is thin and sensitive.
-This means that the skin, especially on the lower back, can easily dry out.
-If scratched by a cat in an attempt to deal with an itch, this can lead to unsightly, scaly skin and scabs.
+Cats’ skin is thin and sensitive, which means that the skin on the lower back can easily dry out.
+If this area is scratched or irritated, this can lead to scaly skin, abrasions, cuts, and scabs.

-Dry skin on a cat’s lower back can be caused by dehydration and a lack of humidity.
-Improve the airflow in your home and encourage your cat to drink more water.
-Ensure your cat is getting sufficient protein and omega-3.
-Brush your cat’s fur regularly, especially if it is overweight, as obese cats struggle to groom itself.
+Dry skin on a cat’s lower back can be due to dehydration and a lack of humidity.
+Improve the airflow in your home, and encourage your cat to drink more water.
+Ensure that your cat is getting enough protein and omega-3 fatty acid.
+Brush your cat’s fur regularly, especially if it’s arthritic or overweight, as it’ll struggle to groom itself.

-If you find dry skin on your cat’s back, it can usually be resolved at home without any form of medication.
-You’ll need to identify the reason for the dry skin and remove the cause.
+If you find dry skin on your cat’s back, it can usually be resolved at home without medication.
+However, you’ll need to identify the reason for the dry skin and remove the cause.
 There are medical causes of dry skin in cats.

 My Cat Has Dry Skin and Dandruff

 Dandruff in cats is usually linked to dry skin.
-When the skin of a cat dries out, it will start to flake and fall off.
-Oftentimes, cats have dry skin on their back, near the tail.
-It can present itself on any part of feline anatomy, though.
+When a cat’s skin dries out, it’ll start to flake and fall off.
+Often, cats have dry skin on their back, near the tail.

 Feline dandruff is most noticeable in cats with black fur.
-It is an ailment that can impact cats of any color, but the contrast of white skin flakes to dark fur makes it most noticeable.
+It can impact cats of any color, but the contrast of white skin flakes against dark fur makes the problem more noticeable.

-As unpleasant as cat dandruff is to the eye, it rarely causes discomfort.
-Alas, in some cases, the dry skin may itch, causing the cat to scratch.
-This is not ideal as cats’ skin is paper-thin at the best of times, more so when dry.
+As unpleasant as cat dandruff is to the eye, it rarely causes any discomfort.
+The dry skin may itch in some cases, causing the cat to scratch.
+This is not ideal as cats’ skin is paper-thin and can become sore.

 If your cat is scratching a lot, ensure the dandruff is static.
-As explained by the Western Journal of Medicine, your cat may be infested with cheyletiella mites.
-These arachnids cause a condition called cheyletiellosis, colloquially referred to as “walking dandruff.”
+As explained by the Western Journal of Medicine, your cat may have cheyletiella mites.
+These mites cause cheyletiellosis, also known as walking dandruff.

 Why Do Cats Get Dry, Flaky Skin?

-- Allergic – an allergic reaction to food, plastic, or dust can lead to dry, inflamed skin.
+- Allergy – An allergic reaction to food, plastic, or dust can lead to dry, inflamed skin.

-- Inappropriate diet – Cats rely upon protein and omega 3 to retain healthy skin.
+- Diet – Cats rely upon protein and omega 3 fatty acid for healthy skin.

-- Lack of humidity – the hotter and drier a cat’s environment, the likelier the skin is to dry out.
+- Humidity – The hotter and drier a cat’s environment, the likelier the skin is to dry out.

-- Fungal infection – ringworm is a concern that leads to dry, flaky, and itchy skin.
+- Fungal infection – Ringworm leads to dry, flaky, reddened, and itchy skin.

 Do Cats Get Dry Skin in Winter?

-If you find yourself wondering, “why is my cat’s skin so dry?” during the colder months of the year, you will not be alone.
-Just like humans, cat skin dries out more during the winter.
+If you find yourself wondering, “why is my cat’s skin so dry?” during the colder months of the year, you’ll not be alone.
+Indeed, cats’ skin dries out more during the winter months.

-This is due to a lack of humidity in the cooler air outside – enhanced by artificial heat sources indoors.
+This is due to a lack of humidity in the cooler air outside, further exacerbated by artificial heat sources indoors.
 This lack of humidity costs feline skin around 25% of its moisture.
 Dry skin and dandruff will follow unless your cat actively replaces the lost moisture.

 As mentioned, this will primarily be due to weight and muscular conditions.
 Cats are roughly 15% hungrier in the winter, so they will eat more.
 This, coupled with the instinct to sleep away during cold weather, will lead to weight gain.

-In senior cats, arthritis can also likely be added to the equation.
-Veterinary Clinics of North America: Small Animal Practice stated that arthritis is common in geriatric cats (aged 15 or over).
+In senior cats, arthritis is more likely to be a problem.
+Veterinary Clinics of North America: Small Animal Practice stated that arthritis is common in geriatric cats (aged 15+).

 This immobility of the joints, coupled with excess weight, makes grooming the back almost impossible.
-Dry skin will build up and need to be managed during the winter months with more regularity than warmer times of the year.
+Dry skin will need to be dealt with during the winter than in the summer.

 How Do You Moisturize a Cat’s Skin?

-Equally important is that you do not bathe your cat constantly.
-You may think that getting feline skin wet will hydrate it.
-In reality, bathing will cause more dryness.
+Equally important is not bathing your cat constantly.
+You may think that getting feline skin wet will hydrate it, but bathing will actually result in additional dryness and cracking.

-If your cat is struggling to take care of its own grooming needs, lend a hand.
+If your cat is struggling to care for its grooming needs, lend a hand.
 Limit this to brushing and, if necessary, the application of unscented wet wipes.
-Turning a shower head on your cat will do more harm than good.

 Home Remedies for Dry Skin on Cats

-You’ll rarely need medical intervention to resolve dry skin on a cat’s back.
-Once you know what to put on cats’ dry skin, you’ll often be to resolve the problem at home.
-You may not even need to physically interact with your cat physically to restore moisture to the skin on your cat’s lower back.
+Once you know what to put on cats’ dry skin, you may be able to resolve the problem at home.
+You may not even need to interact with your cat physically to restore moisture to the skin on your cat’s lower back.

-Olive oil is nature’s moisturizer.
-It can be a powerful weapon against dry skin and dandruff in cats.
+Olive oil is nature’s moisturizer, and it can be effective against dry skin and dandruff in cats.
 This oil, or vegetable or almond oil, will sink into a cat’s skin, providing moisture and soothing any dry, flaky skin.

 Apply two tablespoons of olive oil to a bowl and massage it into your cat’s skin and fur.
 Pay particular attention to the base of the back, where the dandruff is likely to be most pronounced.
 After 20 minutes, rinse the oil out of the fur.

-Do not use this technique any more frequently than once every two weeks.
+Don’t use this technique more than once every 2 weeks.
 An olive oil skin treatment is effective enough to only require sporadic use.
-Olive oil is safe to consume, especially when extra virgin, so do not be alarmed if your cat licks its fur.
+Olive oil is safe to consume, especially when extra virgin, so don’t be alarmed if your cat licks its fur.

-Convincing a cat to hydrate can be challenging.
-Domesticated cats are descended from desert animals, so they feel perfectly comfortable living on the edge of dehydration.
+Convincing a cat to drink water can be challenging.
+Domesticated cats are descended from desert animals, so they feel comfortable living on the edge of dehydration.
 What’s more, cats can be fussy about their drinking water.

 - Change the water regularly so that it remains fresh.

-- Use bottled or filtered water.
-The scent of chemicals in tap water deters cats from drinking.
+- Use bottled or filtered water as the scent of chemicals in tap water deters cats from drinking.

 If your cat remains unconvinced, get a water fountain.
-Cats prefer to drink from moving water sources due to wild instinct.
-A water fountain will provide a constant flow of fresh, flowing water.
+Cats prefer to drink from moving water sources.

-Keep an eye on the temperature of your home and that of your cat.
-If a cat is running a body temperature above 102 degrees, it is too hot.
-This will cause the skin to dry out, in addition to more concerning issues such as hyperthermia.
+Monitor the temperature of your home and cat.
+If a cat runs a body temperature above 102 degrees, it’s too hot.
+This will cause the skin to dry out and more concerning medical issues like hyperthermia.

-Where possible, leave windows open to reduce ambient temperature and keep the current of air flowing.
-This will not always be a realistic option.
-In the winter, for example, you’ll want all windows and doors firmly closed.
+Where possible, leave windows open to reduce the ambient temperature and keep the current of air flowing.
+Of course, this won’t always be a realistic option during the winter.

-In such times, especially if utilizing central heating, invest in a humidifier.
-This will keep your cat’s skin moist without creating an unwelcome draught or making your home feel inhospitable.
+In such times, especially when using central heating, get a humidifier.
+This will keep your cat’s skin moist without creating an unwelcome draught or making your home inhospitable.

-Keep an eye on your cat’s weight, ensuring it does not become obese.
+Monitor your cat’s weight, ensuring that it doesn’t become obese.
 It’s only natural that older, arthritic cats will be less interested in exercise.
-You’ll need to work to encourage movement to keep the risks of excessive weight at bay.
+You’ll need to encourage movement to keep the risks posed by excessive weight at bay.

 Creams and Ointments

-If a cat’s skin is particularly dry and inflamed, a vet will prescribe ointments to soothe it.
-These treatments are typically used for remedying allergies, so your vet may wish to run further tests before agreeing to a prescription.
+If a cat’s skin is dry and inflamed, a vet will prescribe ointments to soothe it.
+These treatments are often used for easing the symptoms of allergies, so your vet will run further tests before providing a prescription.

-Omega-3 is commonly found in most cat superior cat foods, especially fish-based meals.
-Equally, scaly fish will provide your cat with plenty of these acids.
+Omega-3 is commonly found in most quality cat foods, especially fish-based meals.
+Equally, scaly fish will provide your cat with plenty of omega-3.
 Just ensure the fish has been completely deboned and cooked before serving.

 Alternatively, you could look into omega-3 supplements.
 These are available over the counter in any reputable pet store in liquid or solid forms.